Social competence: History

 The study of social competence began in the early 20th century with research into how children interact with their peers and function in social situations.
 In the 1930s, researchers began investigating peer groups and how children's characteristics affected their positions within these peer groups.
 In the 1950s and 1960s, research established that children's social competence was related to future mental health (such as maladaptive outcomes in adulthood), as well as problems in school settings.
 Research on social competence expanded greatly from this point on, as increasing amounts of evidence demonstrated the importance of social interactions.
 Social competence began to be viewed in terms of problem-solving skills and strategies in social situations, and was conceptualized in terms of effective social functioning and information processing.
 In the 1970s and 1980s, research began focusing on the impact of children's behavior on relationships, which influenced the study of the effectiveness of teaching children social skills that are age, gender, and context-specific.

-In an effort to determine the reason for some children's lack of social skills in certain interactions, researchers developed social information processing models to explain the dynamics of social interaction.
+In an effort to determine the reason for some children's lack of social skills in certain interactions, new well developed social information processing models to explain the dynamics of social interaction.
 These models focused on factors such as behavior, the way people perceive and evaluate each other, and the processing of social cues.
 They also examined the selection of social goals, decision-making processes, and the implementation of chosen responses.
 Studies like these often examined the correlation between social cognition and social competence.

 A prominent researcher of social competence in the mid-1980s was Frank Gresham.
 He identified three sub-domains of social competence: adaptive behavior, social skills, and peer acceptance (peer acceptance is often used to assess social competence).
 Research during this time often focused on children who were not displaying social skills in an effort to identify and help these children who were potentially at risk of long-term negative outcomes due to poor social interactions.
 Gresham proposed that these children could have one of four deficits: skill deficits, in which children did not have the knowledge or cognitive abilities to carry out a certain behavior, performance deficits, self-control skill deficits, and self-control performance deficits, in which children had excessive anxiety or impulsivity that prohibited proper execution of the behaviors or skills they knew and understood.

 Despite all the developments and changes in the conceptualization of social competence throughout the 20th century, there was still a general lack of agreement about the definition and measurement of social competence during the 1980s.
 The definitions of the 1980s were less ambiguous than previous definitions, but they often did not acknowledge the age, situation, and skill specificity implicit in the complex construct of social competence.